shd101wyy/markdown-preview-enhanced/docs/file-imports.md

 ## Import PDF file
 To import PDF file, you need to have [pdf2svg](extra.md) installed.
-Markdown Preview Enhanceds supports importing both local and online PDF files.
+Markdown Preview Enhanced supports importing both local and online PDF files.
 However, it is not recommended to import large PDF files.

 ## Force to render Code Block